 He evolved from a teen soap star into a versatile voice actor and singer, leaving a mark on a generation of pop culture.

-Jesse McCartney's career began not with a whisper, but with the roar of daytime television audiences, winning them over as the troubled JR Chandler on 'All My Children.'
-That early success was a springboard into the pop world, first with the boy band Dream Street and then as a solo artist, where his 2004 hit 'Beautiful Soul' became an anthem for mid-2000s teenagers.
-Rather than remain pigeonholed as a heartthrob singer, McCartney deftly pivoted, building a substantial and respected career behind the microphone.
-He has lent his voice to a surprising range of characters, from the heroic Dick Grayson in 'Young Justice' to the mischievous Theodore in the 'Alvin and the Chipmunks' films, proving his artistic range extends far beyond his own persona.
-His work as a songwriter also includes co-writing credits on major hits for other artists, cementing his role as a durable and multifaceted figure in entertainment.
+Jesse McCartney won over daytime television audiences as the troubled JR Chandler on 'All My Children.'
+Born in 1987, that success launched him into the pop world, first with the boy band Dream Street and then as a solo artist.
+His 2004 hit 'Beautiful Soul' became an anthem for mid-2000s teenagers.
+He pivoted to voice acting, playing Dick Grayson in 'Young Justice' and Theodore in the 'Alvin and the Chipmunks' films.
+His songwriting credits include co-writing major hits for other artists.
+McCartney built a durable and multifaceted career in entertainment.

 1981–1996